Even after pandemic, Japan's labor market faces shortages and mismatches

 The tourism and restaurant industries, hard-hit by the pandemic, will likely be troubled by shortages of workers as demand recovers.

-Due to virus restrictions on businesses, those industries have lost a considerable amount of workers.
+Due to virus restrictions on businesses, those industries have lost a considerable number of workers.

 Businesses relying on face-to-face service, in particular, have been suffering from subdued demand over the past year and half due to measures that have restricted people’s movement.